-This course provides an overview of basic nanofabrication processing equipment and materials handling procedures with a focus on safety, environment and health issues.
+This course provides an overview of basic nanofabrication processing equipment and materials handling procedures with a focus on safety, environment, and health issues.
 Topics covered include operation of the several cleanroom systems necessary for environmental safety and health issues.
 Also specific materials handling issues are addressed.
+3 credits

-3 credits Prerequisite: Successful completion of the first three semesters of either the NANOFAB Associate degree curriculum or the certificate curriculum at The College.
+Prerequisite: Successful completion of the first three semesters of either the NANOFAB Associate degree curriculum or the certificate curriculum at the Bucks County Community College (BCCC)